-The Farnham Neighbourhood Plan is a new type of planning document produced in Farnham.
-It is part of the Government's new approach to planning which aims to give local people more say about what goes on in their area.
+The Farnham Neighbourhood Plan is part of the Government's new approach to planning which aims to give local people more say about what goes on in their area.
 This is set out in the Localism Act that came into force in April 2012.

 - 1.01 Following an independent examination and local referendum where the Farnham Neighbourhood Plan attracted the support of 88% of those voting, the Neighbourhood Plan was 'made' (or adopted) by Waverley Borough Council on 28 July 2017.
 The Waverley Borough Local Plan Part 1: Strategic Policies and Sites was adopted on 20 February 2018 and included the provision of an additional 450 dwellings at Farnham in the period up to 2032 in part to meet the unmet needs from Woking.
-The Secretary of State has stated in recent appeals at Farnham that he considers that the publication of the Local Plan does not undermine the Neighbourhood Plan in relation to housing requirement and supply even though, in the light of the increase in housing need identified in the Local Plan, the Neighbourhood Plan does not currently fully meet the local housing requirement and further sites will have to be identified in due course.
-Farnham Town Council has therefore carried out an early partial review of its recently made Neighbourhood Plan primarily to identify provision for an additional 450 dwellings.
-The Secretary of State considers this plan-led process to be an appropriate approach. - I.02 If passed at a local referendum, the Neighbourhood Plan Review will be adopted by Waverley Borough Council as the plan which must be used in law to determine planning applications in the area covered by Farnham Town Council.
-It will become part of the Development Plan alongside the Borough Council's Local Plan. - 1.03 The Plan therefore provides the local community with a powerful tool to guide the long term future of Farnham and its surrounding countryside for the period 2013 to 2032. - 1.04 The Plan contains a vision for the future of Farnham and sets out clear planning policies to realise this vision. - 1.05 In order to develop the Neighbourhood Plan, Farnham Town Council set up a Neighbourhood Plan team which comprises four Town Councillors supported by a number of local volunteers. - 1.06 Some of the Neighbourhood Plan policies are general and apply throughout the Plan area, whilst others are site or area specific and apply only to the relevant areas illustrated on the associated Map.
+The Secretary of State has stated in recent appeals at Farnham that he considers that the publication of the Local Plan does not undermine the Neighbourhood Plan in relation to housing requirement and supply even though, in the light of the increase in housing need identified in the Local Plan.
+The Neighbourhood Plan has been revised to meet the local housing requirement and further sites have been identified.
+Farnham Town Council carried out an early partial review of its made July 2017 Neighbourhood Plan primarily to identify provision for an additional 450 dwellings.
+The Secretary of State considers this plan-led process to be an appropriate approach. - I.02 If passed at a local referendum, the Neighbourhood Plan will be adopted by Waverley Borough Council as the plan which must be used in law to determine planning applications in the area covered by Farnham Town Council.
+It will become part of the Development Plan alongside the Borough Council's Local Plan. - 1.03 The Plan therefore provides the local community with a powerful tool to guide the long term future of Farnham and its surrounding countryside for the period 2013 to 2032. - 1.04 The Plan contains a vision for the future of Farnham and sets out clear planning policies to realise this vision. - 1.05 In order to develop the Neighbourhood Plan and undertake its review, Farnham Town Council set up a Neighbourhood Plan team which comprises four Town Councillors supported by a number of local volunteers. - 1.06 Some of the Neighbourhood Plan policies are general and apply throughout the Plan area, whilst others are site or area specific and apply only to the relevant areas illustrated on the associated Map.
 Nevertheless, in considering proposals for development, the Town and Borough Councils will apply all relevant policies of the Plan.
 It is therefore assumed that the Plan will be read as a whole and cross-referencing between Plan policies has been minimised. - 1.07 The Plan should also be read in conjunction with the National Planning Policy Framework, Waverley Borough Council's Local Plan and the Neighbourhood Plan evidence documents.

-Which Area Does the Neighbourhood Plan Review Cover?
+Which Area Does the Revised Neighbourhood Plan Cover?

-1.08 The Farnham Neighbourhood Plan Review relates to the designated area covered by Farnham Town Council.
-In preparing the Plan, there has been dialogue with the adjoining parish councils (Alfold Parish Council; Cranleigh Parish Council; Chiddingfold Parish Council and Seale and Sands Parish Council and Haslemere Vision) as well as with Waverley Borough Council, Hart District Council and Rushmoor Borough Council.
-The neighbourhood plan designation was approved by Waverley Borough Council on 19 February 2013 and in undertaking a review of the Neighbourhood Plan there is no requirement to re-designate the area.
+1.08 The Farnham Neighbourhood Plan relates to the designated area covered by Farnham Town Council.
+In preparing the Plan, there has been dialogue with the adjoining parish councils and others as well as with Waverley Borough Council, East Hants District Council, Hart District Council and Rushmoor Borough Council.
+The Neighbourhood Plan designation was approved by Waverley Borough Council on 19 February 2013 and in undertaking a review of the

+Neighbourhood Plan there was no requirement to re-designate the area.
 The area to which the Plan applies is shown on the Farnham Neighbourhood Plan Designation Map.